 Always do the stem walls first with each coat you apply to the floor.
 If you plan on applying color flakes to the wall, you will have to toss them at the wall fairly aggressively in order to get them to stick properly.
 The trick is to use much smaller handfuls if you are doing a partial coverage floor.

-As a tip, if you don’t feel the need to apply color flakes to the stem wall, some people elect to color match their epoxy with a simple 1 Part epoxy paint or concrete floor paint.
+As a tip, if you don’t feel the need to apply color flakes to the stem wall, some people elect to color match their epoxy with a simple 1-Part epoxy paint or concrete floor paint.
 They then use that for the stem wall without a clear coat.
-These are less expensive than a good 2 part epoxy and very easy to apply.
+These are less expensive than epoxy and very easy to apply.
 Plus, you are not walking on your stem walls so you do not have to worry about durability.